Paramount Pictures: 1980–1994: Continual success

-In May 1985, Paramount decided to start its own talent department, establishing which its feature directors could draw, which the studio decided to shut down on July 30, 1986, by then-studio president Dawn Steel.
-In 1987, Paramount Pictures, along with MGM/UA Communications Co. and Universal Pictures teamed up in order to market feature film and television product to China, and the consumer reach is measured in terms of the 25-billion admission tickets that were clocked in China in 1986, and Worldwide Media Sales, a division of the New York-based Worldwide Media Group had been placed in charge of the undertaking.
-That year, Paramount Pictures decided to consolidate its distribution operations, that closing a number of branch offices that was designed for the studio and relocating staff and major activities in an effort to cut costs and provide for a more efficient centralization, which was a response in a change to the distribution practices by working out cities where exhibitors also had offices.
-In August 1987, Paramount Overseas Productions decided that they would declare that the subsidiary was not just for the upcoming film Experts, which was shot $12 million in Canada, but other films filmed there worldwide, including the United Kingdom and Canada, and the company was set up it was one of the several subsidiaries through it was filmed outside of the United States.
+In May 1985, Paramount decided to start its own talent department, an attempt to form a stable of exclusively-contracted film personnel (outside of Eddie Murphy); this effort proved unsuccessful and studio president Dawn Steel decided to shut down the department on July 30, 1986.
+In 1987, Paramount Pictures, MGM/UA Communications Co. and Universal Pictures teamed up in order to market feature film and television product to China, a response to the 25-billion admission tickets that were clocked in the country in 1986.
+Worldwide Media Sales, a division of the New York-based Worldwide Media Group had been placed in charge of the undertaking.
+That year, Paramount Pictures decided to consolidate its distribution operations, closing a number of branch offices that were designed for the studio and relocating staff and major activities in an effort to cut costs and provide for a more efficient centralization; this decision was made in response to a change in distribution practices that had occurred among the various major studios.
+In August 1987, Paramount Overseas Productions declared that the subsidiary would be in service not just for the upcoming film Experts, which was shot on a budget of $12 million in Canada, but also for other films filmed there worldwide, including the United Kingdom and Canada.

 In 1993, Sumner Redstone's entertainment conglomerate Viacom made a bid for a merger with Paramount Communications; this quickly escalated into a bidding war with Barry Diller's QVC.
 But Viacom prevailed, ultimately paying $10 billion for the Paramount holdings.
 Viacom and Paramount had planned to merge as early as 1989.

 Paramount is the last major film studio located in Hollywood proper.
 When Paramount moved to its present home in 1927, it was in the heart of the film community.
 Since then, former next-door neighbor RKO closed up shop in 1957 (Paramount ultimately absorbed their former lot); Warner Bros. (whose old Sunset Boulevard studio was sold to Paramount in 1949 as a home for KTLA) moved to Burbank in 1930; Columbia joined Warners in Burbank in 1973 then moved again to Culver City in 1989; and the Pickford-Fairbanks-Goldwyn-United Artists lot, after a lively history, has been turned into a post-production and music-scoring facility for Warners, known simply as "The Lot".
 For a time the semi-industrial neighborhood around Paramount was in decline, but has now come back.
 The recently refurbished studio has come to symbolize Hollywood for many visitors, and its studio tour is a popular attraction.